Model Order Reduction for Open Quantum Systems Based on Measurement-adapted Time-coarse Graining: The transmon readout problem

 \end{fleqn} where we have again used the notation for generalized dissipators defined in Eq.(\ref{Eq: diss_def}).
 In particular, we comment on the following corrections which appear to have the most significant impact on observable dynamics at the coarse-graining time $\tau$: \begin{itemize} \item The emergent longitudinal coupling $h_{1}(n_{a}) n_{c}$ between the transmon and the resonator gives rise to the dispersive shift of the cavity frequency

 which can be easily observed by heterodyne detection and is the basis for dispersive readout of the transmon state.
 From the structure of the contraction coefficients in Eq.(\ref{Eq: contraction coefficient}), we know that $\chi_{ac}$ receives contributions from virtual transitions between transmon levels $1 \leftrightarrow 2$ as well as $0 \leftrightarrow 1$.
-If the artificial atom has nonzero matrix elements $\langle 0 |(a-a^{\dagger})| n\rangle$ or $\langle 1 |(a-a^{\dagger})| n\rangle$ for some higher levels $n>2$, then virtual transitions to those higher levels will also contribute to $\chi_{ac}$ according to the loop diagrams introduced in Section \ref{Sec: TCG perturbation theory}.
+If the artificial atom has nonzero matrix elements $\langle 0 |(a-a^{\dagger})| n\rangle$ or $\langle 1 |(a-a^{\dagger})| n\rangle$ for some higher levels $n>2$, then virtual transitions to those higher levels will also contribute to $\chi_{ac}$ according to the loop diagrams introduced in \Sec{Sec: TCG perturbation theory}.
 In addition, the well-known Lamb shift

 is also found to be an important contribution to the constant part of $h_{1}(n_{a})$.

 \item The resonator decay rate $\kappa_{c} \equiv d^{(-1,-1)}_{0,0}(n_{a}) = J(\omega_{d})$ is found by tracing out bath modes at zero temperature.
 When the explicit form of the spectral density $J(\omega)$ is needed in this section, we assume that